mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 Now, re-run the command above to generate the `devauth.json` file again and verify that your device identity does not exist anywhere.

-In the event that the decommissioning operation fails, perform a [manual database cleanup via the provided CLI command](../../301.Troubleshoot/04.Mender-Server/docs.md#cleaning-up-the-deviceauth-database-after-device-decommissioning).

 ### Call the preauthorize API

 Set your device identity as a JSON object in a shell variable: